Video goes viral after duct-taped tub of puppies dumped at Stilwell animal hospital

-STILWELL, Okla. -- A video of a duct-taped shut tub of puppies who were left at a Stilwell animal hospital has gone viral.
+A video of a duct-taped shut tub of puppies who were left at an Oklahoma animal hospital has gone viral.

 The employees at Patterson Animal Hospital said they posted the video of the puppies in the tub to show everyone how often it happens.